splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 Set cookies
 -------------

 Set cookies in the browser before the test starts.
-For example, to circumvent a popup modal from randomly appearing and interfering with your test you can set cookies.
+For example, to circumvent a popup modal from randomly appearing and interfering with your test, you can set cookies.
 Any cookies that are set will apply to the domain of the starting URL of the check.
 Splunk Synthetics Monitoring uses the :new-page:`public suffix list <https://publicsuffix.org/>` to determine the domain.

 .. _browser-headers:

 Set custom headers
 --------------------------

 Specify custom headers to send with each request.
-For example, you can add a header in your request to filter out requests from analytics on the back-end by sending a specific header in the requests.
+For example, you can add a header in your request to filter out requests from analytics on the back end by sending a specific header in the requests.
 You can also use custom headers to set cookies.

 .. _browser-auth: